zulfikar2022/home-hunt-frontend/README.md

-# 🏠 RentEase - Next.js Frontend
+# 🏠 HomeHunt - Next.js Frontend

-RentEase is a platform that connects landlords with tenants.
+HomeHunt is a platform that connects landlords with tenants.
 Landlords can list rental properties, and tenants can search, request bookings, and complete payments.
 The platform also includes an admin panel for user management.

 ## 🚀 Features